Ecosystem Health Figures

-- For the period 2014-2016, total land area in the eastern United States with significant biomass loss for the remaining five species combined (red maple, sugar maple, quaking aspen, Virginia pine, and eastern white pine) is now zero.
-This is in contrast to 3.4% for the period of 2000-2002.
+- For the period 2019–2021, total land area in the eastern U.S. with significant biomass loss for the remaining five species combined (red maple, sugar maple, quaking aspen, Virginia pine, and eastern white pine) is now zero.
+This is in contrast to 6.9 percent for the period of 2000–2002.

-- While this change in biomass loss cannot be exclusively attributed to the implementation of the NBP, CAIR, CSAPR, CSAPR Update, and Revised CSAPR Update, it is likely that NOₓ ozone season emission reductions achieved under these programs, and the corresponding decreases in ozone concentra¬tion, contributed to this environmental improvement.
+- While this change in biomass loss cannot be exclusively attributed to the implementation of the NBP, CAIR, CSAPR, CSAPR Update, and Revised CSAPR Update, it is likely that NOₓ ozone season emission reductions achieved under these programs, and the corresponding decreases in ozone concentration, contributed to this environmental improvement.

 Acidified Surface Water Trends

-Acidified precipitation can impact lakes and streams by mobilizing toxic forms of aluminum from soils (particularly in clay rich soils) and/or by lowering the pH of the water, harming fish and other aquatic wildlife.
+Acidified precipitation can impact lakes and streams by mobilizing toxic forms of aluminum from soils, (particularly in clay rich soils) and/or by lowering the pH of the water, harming fish and other aquatic wildlife.
 In a healthy well-buffered lake or stream, decreased acid deposition would be reflected by decreasing trends in surface water acidity.
 Four chemical indicators of aquatic ecosystem response to emission changes are presented here: trends in sulfate and nitrate anions, acid neutralizing capacity (ANC), and sum of base cations.
 Improvement in surface water status is generally indicated by decreasing concentration of sulfate and nitrate anions and increasing base cations and ANC.
 The following is a description of each indicator:

-- Sulfate is the primary anion in most acid-sensitive waters and has the potential to acidify surface waters (lower the pH) and leach base cations and toxic forms of aluminum from soils, leaving soils depleted of buffering base cations and releasing harmful aluminum into the surface waters.
+- Sulfate is the primary anion in most acid-sensitive waters and has the potential to acidify surface waters (lower the pH) and leach base cations and toxic forms of aluminum from soils, leaving soils depleted of their ability to neutralize acidic inputs.